 You can see who made it into our Top 10 home insurers here.

 How much does home insurance from esure cost?

 Keeping premiums low is part of esure’s philosophy.
 In line with this, esure offers a number of incentives to attract new customers.
 For example, anyone taking out contents insurance who hasn’t claimed in the last 5 years will receive an immediate 40% discount.
-Plus, its home emergency cover and family legal protection are free for the first 12 months.

 The provider claims that more than half of its customers pay £146 or less for an annual policy when switching to esure, however the exact price you will pay depends on a number of influences.